macnetic/faust/gen_doc/mainpage.md

 - The FAµST core library, a C++ backend implementing FAµST-related data structures and algorithms,
 - [matfaust](./namespacematfaust.html), a Matlab frontend to the FAµST library,
 - [pyfaust](./namespacepyfaust.html), a Python frontend to the FAµST library.
+A [sphinx](./sphinx/index.html) doc is also available for pyfaust.

 @INCLUDE_SPECIFIC_DOC@